Humaning is hard.

 Depression can affect every aspect of your life from eating and sleeping to your memory, weight, relationships, grades, work, concentration, physical health, friends, family, mood, feelings, emotions, decisions, interactions, self-esteem, self-image, confidence, and most importantly, how you take (or don't take) care of yourself.
 Depression can be very serious and symptoms should never be ignored. (*Please note symptoms can be different for adolescents.)

-Adults may experience or display the following symptoms:
+Adults may experience or display any combination of the following symptoms*:

 Feeling sad, empty, discouraged, or hopeless